-Sample Data Preview is a LogStream feature that allows for visual inspection of events as they make their trip into a Pipeline.
-It helps you shape and control events before they're delivered to a Destination, as well as assisting with troubleshooting LogStream Functions.
+LogStream's Sample Data Preview features enable you to visually inspect events as they flow into and out of a Pipeline.
+Preview helps you shape and control events before they're delivered to a Destination, and helps you troubleshoot Pipeline Functions.

-Preview works by taking a set of Sample events, passing them through the Pipeline, and displaying the result in a separate pane.
+Preview works by taking a set of sample events and passing them through the Pipeline, while displaying the inbound and outbound results in a separate pane.
 Any time a Function is modified, added, or removed, the Pipeline changes, and so does its displayed output.

 While you're in a Pipeline, you can add samples through one of the supported options: Paste, Attach, or Capture New.
 The Paste and Attach options work with content that needs to be broken into events, while the Capture New option works with events only.